 - Make a successful transition into adulthood, whether into employment, further or higher education or training

-At St Matthew’s we can make provision for every kind of frequently occurring special educational need without a statement of special educational needs / Education, Health and Care Plan, for instance dyslexia, dyspraxia, speech and language needs, autism, asperger’s syndrome, learning difficulties and behaviour difficulties.
+At St Matthew’s we can make provision for every kind of frequently occurring special educational need without an Education, Health and Care Plan, for instance dyslexia, dyspraxia, speech and language needs, autism, asperger’s syndrome, learning difficulties and behaviour difficulties.
 There are other kinds of special educational need which do not occur as frequently and with which the school is less familiar, but we can access training and advice so that these kinds of needs can be met.

-The school also currently (and has previously) meets the needs of pupils with a statement of special educational need / Education, Health and Care plan with the following kinds of special educational need: Speech and language and Communication Needs and Specific Learning Difficulties.
-Decisions on the admission of pupils with a statement of special educational need / Education, Health and Care plan are made by the Local Authority.
+The school also currently (and has previously) meets the needs of pupils with an Education, Health and Care plan (EHCP) with the following kinds of special educational need: Speech and language and Communication Needs, Cognition and Learning, Social, Emotional and Mental Health Need and Sensory and/or Physical Needs.
+Decisions on the admission of pupils with an Education, Health and Care plan are made by the Local Authority.

-- Must consider applications from parents of children who have SEN but do not have an EHC plan on the basis of the school’s published admissions criteria as part of normal admissions procedures
+- Must consider applications from parents of children who have SEND but do not have an EHC plan on the basis of the school’s published admissions criteria as part of normal admissions procedures

-- Must not refuse to admit a child who has SEN but does not have an EHC plan because they do not feel able to cater for those needs
+- Must not refuse to admit a child who has SEND but does not have an EHC plan because they do not feel able to cater for those needs

 - Must not refuse to admit a child on the grounds that they do not have an EHC plan

-The admission arrangements for pupils without a statement of special educational needs/ Education, Health and Care Plan do not discriminate against or disadvantage disabled children or those with special educational needs and will follow the usual school admissions procedures.
+The admission arrangements for pupils without an Education, Health and Care Plan do not discriminate against or disadvantage disabled children or those with special educational needs and will follow the usual school admissions procedures.

-2. Information about the policy for identification and assessment of pupils with SEN
+2. Information about the policy for identification and assessment of pupils with SEND

 The principle of early identification and intervention underpins our approach to identifying those pupils who need extra help.
 This is often put in place, even if special educational need has not been identified.
-This extra support will enable the pupil to catch up.
+This extra support will enable the pupil to make good progress.
 Examples of extra support can be found in Appendix 1.

 Despite high quality targeted teaching some pupils may continue to make insufficient progress.
 For these pupils, and in consultation with parents, strengths and weaknesses are identified and used to identify an appropriate individualised intervention programme.
 In many cases these underlying needs often explain inadequate progress or challenging behaviour.
 At times it may be necessary to consult with outside agencies to receive more specialised expertise.

 The purpose of this more detailed assessment and review is to understand what additional resources and different approaches are required to enable the pupil to make better progress.
-These will be shared with parents, put into a support plan and reviewed regularly, and refined / revised if necessary.
+These will be shared with parents, put into a support plan, reviewed regularly and refined / revised if necessary.
 At this point because the pupil requires additional and extra provision we will have identified that the pupil has a special educational need.

 If the pupil makes good progress using this additional and different intervention (but would not be able to maintain this good progress without it) we will continue to identify the pupil as having a special educational need.
 If the pupil is able to maintain good progress without the additional and different resources he or she will no longer be identified with special educational needs.

-St Matthew’s works in partnership with a range of external professionals including Education Psychology, Speech and Language, Occupational Therapy and Parent Partnership.
+St Matthew’s works in partnership with a range of external professionals including Education Psychology, Speech and Language, Occupational Therapy.
 We implement a range of methods including a consultation model, observations and individual assessments.
 We believe that it is important that families have the opportunity to share their feelings and concerns and ensure that information is shared amongst the group, where possible multi-agency meetings are arranged.

 3a.
-How we evaluate the effectiveness of the provision made for pupils with special education needs with or without a statement of special educational needs / Education, Health and Care Plan
+How we evaluate the effectiveness of the provision made for pupils with special education needs with or without an Education, Health and Care Plan

 Regular monitoring and review will focus on the extent to which planned outcomes have been achieved.
 The views of the pupil, parents and class teachers will be taken into account.
 The assessment information from teachers will show whether adequate progress is being made.

-- Is similar to that of children of the same age who had the same starting point
+- Similar to that of children of the same age who had the same starting point

-- Which allows the attainment gap to close between the pupil and children of the same age
+- Allowing the attainment gap to close between the pupil and children of the same age

-For pupils with or without a statement of special educational needs / Education, Health and Care Plan there will be an annual review of the provision made for the child, which will enable an evaluation of the effectiveness of the special provision to be made.
+For pupils with an Education, Health and Care Plan there will be an annual review of the provision made for the child, which will enable an evaluation of the effectiveness of the special provision to be made.
 The collation of all annual review evaluations of effectiveness will be reported to the governing body.

 3b.
-The school's arrangements for assessing and reviewing the progress of pupils with special educationl needs
+The school's arrangements for assessing and reviewing the progress of pupils with special educational needs

 Every pupil in the school has their progress tracked regularly.
 In addition to this, pupils with special educational needs will have more frequent and detailed assessments to inform targets and to measure small steps of progress.